Art and culture

 Attenborough Arts Centre

 For more than 50 years the University of Leicester has been a venue for some of the biggest and best bands to tour the UK.
-Jimi Hendrix played here, so did Queen and The Who, Elvis Costello and the Arctic Monkeys.
+The Rolling Stones and Led Zeppelin played here in the 1960s; in the 1970s it was Queen, Lou Reed and Elvis Costello; the 1980s students saw The Smiths and REM play the Students' Union; the Manic Street Preachers and Blur were here in the 1990s; the 2000s saw gigs by the Pet Shop Boys and the Arctic Monkeys.
 In 2010 we opened the O2 Academy Leicester, one of the best music venues in the Midlands – right at the heart of our campus.
 For big name bands, up and coming artists or just incredible nights out, the O2 Academy is very much the focal point of student nightlife in Leicester

 Whether you want to play an instrument, sing, dance, act or… do whatever it is that burlesque actually involves – there is a society for you within our Students’ Union.
 We have a chamber choir, a concert band, a chorus, a big band, an orchestra and officially the best university gospel choir in the country (UGCY winners 2015).
 We also have societies for streetdance, modern dance, Asian dance and ballroom dancing, plus an acclaimed drama society which has performed Shakespeare at Stratford and premiered a Joe Orton play.
 Not forgetting Band and Gig Soc for those who want to be the next big thing.